michalkolanecki/Async-Weather-App-Task/README.md

-# Simple application which show you a weahter in place where you want to know.
+# Simple application which show you a weahter in place where you want to check.

 ### You have to write your favorite location in label and press enter.